chaimpollak/BehavioralCloning/README.md

 ![png](output_3_0.png)

-I obviosly decided to use Udacity's training data for my model.
+I obviously decided to use Udacity's training data for my model.

 ## Image processing

-The goal of image processing was to remove unnecessary data from the image in order to let the model focous on relevant features, while keeping away from computer vision.
+The goal of image processing was to remove unnecessary data from the image in order to let the model focus on relevant features, while keeping away from computer vision.

 The images are processed in 3 steps:

-1) Trimming the image - romoving the top 40 pixels from the image since that is alwas clouds and trees.
+1) Trimming the image - removing the top 40 pixels from the image since that is alwas clouds and trees.
-2) Resize the image to half it's size.
+2) Resize the image to half its size.
 3) convert the image from RGB to YUV - converting it to YUV was the easiest way to romove unnecessary noise from the image.

 Below is a sample of the image processing: